jenniferemshepherd/airport_challenge/README.md

 BRIEF SUMMARY OF MY APPROACH BY JENNIFER

-Before starting this challenge I read over quite a lot of notes and WGR to consolidate from the week and build my confidence through confirming what I already knew.
+* Before starting this challenge I read over quite a lot of notes and WGR to consolidate from the week and build my confidence through confirming what I already knew.
 When I started the challenge, I had some issues with the gems and Ruby versions (despite changing to 2.4.0) so I altered the Gemfile itself to reflect 2.4.1 so that I could crack on and deal with this issue on Monday.

-I approached the problem similarly to the Boris Bikes, by getting into the rhythm of feature testing then writing, running and passing RSPEC tests.
+* I approached the problem similarly to the Boris Bikes, by getting into the rhythm of feature testing then writing, running and passing RSPEC tests.
 I spent some time considering responsibilities (as I wanted landing and taking off to be the plane's: the user story was explicit about 'instructing') but ended up assigning most responsibilities to the airport.
 I'm not sure I would do it this way again.

-Most of the stories were relatively straightforward to implement.
+* Most of the stories were relatively straightforward to implement.
 What I found more difficult were negotiating private methods, and keeping it DRY regarding the doubles.
 There is so much unfamiliar language in my research that I need to continue to practice.
 I would like to more thoroughly check for edge cases.

-With more time I would also explore the feature test file, but I wanted to approach that with a fresh mind knowing that this part was done, as I have many questions about it.
+Points for development:
+* check for edge cases
+* use an airport controller class to liaise between planes and airports
+* explore the feature test file

 Steps